RaghavM11/RaghavM11/README.md

 # RaghavM11
 😄 **I am open to**:

-- collaboration opportunities (anytime & anywhere & any type) and
+- collaboration opportunities (on SLAM and differtiable Spatio-temporal represtantions for autonomous vehciles) and
 - research positions

 📫 **Contact me by**: